Kong/insomnia-docs/docs/insomnia/introduction-to-plugins.md

 category-url: plugins
 ---

 This section provides an overview of Insomnia’s plugins, which can be used to extend the functionality of Insomnia.
 Plugins are commonly used when more advanced behavior is needed, like custom authentication mechanisms and complex workflows.

 You can create your own Insomnia plugin and upload it via **Insomnia Preferences** within the app or via NPM.
 Generally, plugins do the following:

-* Add a custom template tag for rendering custom values
+* Add a [custom template tag](/insomnia/template-tags) for rendering custom values
-* Define a hook that can do things like intercept requests and responses to add custom behavior
+* Define a [hook](/insomnia/hooks-and-actions) that can do things like intercept requests and responses to add custom behavior

 Browse our current community NPM plugins on the [Insomnia Plugin Hub](https://insomnia.rest/plugins).

+## Add a Plugin

+To add an Insomnia plugin, go to **Preferences**, represented by the cog icon in the top right corner of your application.
+Then click the **Plugins** tab.
+Enter the name of the plugin you want to add, then click **Install Plugin**.

+You do not have to reload the app for the plugin apply after it's added.
+Plugins are enabled by default.

+## Disable a Plugin

+To disable an Insomnia plugin, go to **Preferences**, represented by the cog icon in the top right corner of your application.
+Then click the **Plugins** tab.
+Toggle **Enable?** for the plugin you want to disable.

+## Remove a Plugin

+To remove an Insomnia Plugin permanently, navigate to the following location on your machine and delete the plugin folder manually:

+* MacOS:   `~/Library/Application Support/Insomnia/plugins/` (escaped version: `~/Library/Application\ Support/Insomnia/plugins/`)
+* Windows: `%APPDATA%\Insomnia\plugins\`
+* Linux:   `$XDG_CONFIG_HOME/Insomnia/plugins/` or `~/.config/Insomnia/plugins/`

+You can always [re-add the plugin](#add-a-plugin) if it's still available.

 ## Create a Plugin